 Dietetic consultations are one to one, however, we also run education sessions for groups of people with a similar condition e.g. diabetes education.

 We see patients in outpatient clinics, at home or in a care home.

 Once you are referred to our service, you will be contacted usually by letter or telephone to arrange a suitable clinic appointment or time to visit.

 At the first contact with the dietitian, an initial assessment will be carried out.
-Following this assessment we will work with you to agree achievable goals for dietary changes.
+Following this assessment, we will work with you to agree on achievable goals for dietary changes.

 It may be necessary for you to have follow-up appointments; this will be discussed with you at your appointment.